BlueSkyFlyer/blueskyflyer.github.io/_posts/2013-08-19-inheritence-and-composition.md

 {% endhighlight %}

-This code will return {% highlight ruby %} true {% endhighlight %} because puppy, the Dog object, <strong>inherits</strong> the .warm_blooded? method from the Mammal parent class.
+This code will return true because puppy, the Dog object, <strong>inherits</strong> the .warm_blooded? method from the Mammal parent class.
 This is a good way of organizing methods if you are <strong>100% sure</strong> that your Child objects should inherit every method from the parent object.
 Many programmers shy away from Inheritance for the more versatile Composition style of organization.

 ##Composition